DinhVi2000/next-zera-app/README.md

 ### Configuration

--- config in file src/config/lcl.json
+-- config in file src/envs/${env}.json

+if run in local, env is "lcl"

+change api url, chat server url, firebase, facebook,... to your configuration

-### Run the App
+### Run the App in development mode

 Once you have your setup ready, run:
 With yarn:

     $ yarn dev